-Maud Lewis is a rare Canadian folk artist that has achieved international fame.
+Maud Lewis (March 7, 1903 - July 30, 1970) is a rare Canadian folk artist that has achieved international fame.
 This particularly became the case after the 2016 movie Maudie which stars Sally Hawkins and Ethan Hawke.
 In the true to life film, the two meet after Maud answers an advertisement Everett placed for a housekeeper in 1938.
 They quickly came to an understanding that Maud would join the household not as a housekeeper but as Everett's wife.

-Lewis was born as Maud Kathleen Dowley on March 7, 1903 in South Ohio, Nova Scotia.
+Lewis was born as Maud Kathleen Dowley in South Ohio, Nova Scotia.
 Despite facing physical challenges due to birth defects and later rheumatoid arthritis, Maud Lewis left an memorable mark on the world of folk art with cheerful paintings full of bright colours and iconic subjects like black cats, sleighs and cows.
 Her paintings were based on happy memories of the people and scenes around Yarmouth, Nova Scotia and the Digby counties.

 Maud Lewis; Sleigh